DistrictDataLabs/baleen/README.md

 $ echo $(pwd) > venv/lib/python3.x/site-packages/baleen.pth
     ```

-   Replace *3.x* with the exact version of your Python.
+   Please replace *3.x* with the exact version of your Python.

+4. Install and start mongoDB: https://docs.mongodb.com/manual/installation/

-4. Create your local configuration file.
+5. Create your local configuration file.
 Edit it with the connection details to your local MongoDB server.
 This is also a good time to check and make sure that you can create a database called Baleen on Mongo.

     ```
 $ cp conf/baleen-example.yaml conf/baleen.yaml